-A. All graduands meet in the Max Bell Field House for the Fort Garry ceremonies.
+A. All graduands meet in the James Daly Field House (Max Bell Centre) for the Fort Garry ceremonies.
 There you will pick up your procession card and gown.
 The Registrar’s Office staff will organize the graduands by degree and name in preparation for the academic procession.
-Graduands participating in the Spring Convocation ceremonies at the Brodie Centre and Cathedrale de Saint-Boniface will receive specific instructions.
+Graduands participating in the Spring Convocation ceremonies for the Agricultural Diploma program, at the Brodie Centre and Cathedrale de Saint-Boniface will receive specific instructions.

 Q. What time should my guests arrive?

-A. They should arrive and plan to be seated no later than ½ hour before the ceremony as the graduates start processing in to IGAC about 25 minutes before the official start of the ceremony.
+A. Doors to IGAC open 1 hour before the ceremony.
+They should arrive and plan to be seated no later than 15 minutes before the ceremony.

 Q. Where can my guests and I park?